 The Army and the DIO is working closely with local authorities, the NHS and other government departments and local service providers to ensure sufficient housing, schooling, medical, leisure and dental provision is available as units move into their new bases.

 In Germany Celle Station, Munster Station, Rheindahlen Military Complex, Hameln, Fallingbostal Camp, Elmpt Station and Herford Station have closed and been handed back to the German Federal authorities.
 Hohne Station was taken over by the Bundeswehr on 1 January 2016.
 Gutersloh, Dulmen and Kiel Adventurous Training Centre were released during 2016.
+2017 and 2018 saw two unit moves from BFG to the UK with the speed of infrastructure delivery increasing to provide the living and working accommodation required for the final moves in 2019.

 Headquarters British Forces Germany is based in Bielefeld, at the centre of the remaining military population in Germany, from where it is best placed to provide key services to the remaining troops, their families and support staff.